 Kitty Hawk

 I worked as a Mechanical Engineer for Kitty Hawk’s Project Heaviside, developing an eVTOL (electric vertical takeoff and landing) aircraft.
-It was exciting and inspiring to advance urban air mobility alongside an amazing team.
+My role encompassed several domains:

 Owned test campaigns for structural and electromechanical systems including propellers, inceptor, landing gear, pylons, seatbelts, control surfaces, pitot, and parachute hardware